-More than one amended complaint also may be filed - second amended complaint, third amended complaint, and so on - each of which will update the previously amended complaint and state the most current allegations in the case.
+Additional amended complaint also may be filed - a second amended complaint, a third amended complaint, and so on - each of which will update the previously amended complaint and state the most current allegations in the case.

 These documents sometimes are filed by one or more of the defendants in a case.
 In a cross-complaint the defendant usually blames someone else for whatever was alleged by the plaintiff, and the defendant claims he/she was harmed by that person's actions.

 These complaints are filed against "cross defendants," who may be other third parties or even the original plaintiff.

 Thus if a customer at a restaurant sues the restaurant because he got sick after eating there, the restaurant may file a cross-complaint against the company that supplied the food, alleging that company was responsible for the customer's illness and the restaurant was harmed by the food supply company's actions.

 These cross-complaints do not become separate legal cases.
 They remain part of the original lawsuit and are handled by the same judge dealing with the original lawsuit.